 While many people do recover from small strokes with no permanent damage, many others are left with some kind of disability.

-At Vascular Center of Naples, Dr. Becker offers effective treatments to reduce your risk of having a stroke.
+At Vascular Center of Naples, our physicians offers effective treatments to reduce your risk of having a stroke.

 He provides a minimally invasive stenting procedure that uses a wire mesh tube to open the affected artery.
-Dr. Becker uses only a small incision to insert a catheter and place the mesh tube into the artery.
+Our physicians uses only a small incision to insert a catheter and place the mesh tube into the artery.

-If this type of procedure isn’t effective for your treatment, Dr. Becker may recommend a carotid endarterectomy procedure.
+If this type of procedure isn’t effective for your treatment, our physicians may recommend a carotid endarterectomy procedure.

 This is a safe and effective procedure with minimal complications.
-Dr. Becker provides you with aftercare instructions to ensure proper healing.
+Our physicians provides you with aftercare instructions to ensure proper healing.

 To learn more, schedule an appointment online or by phone.